Azure/azure-powershell/src/Network/Network/help/Set-AzVirtualNetwork.md

 # Set-AzVirtualNetwork

 ## SYNOPSIS
-Updates a virtual network.
+Sets the goal state for a virtual network.

 ## SYNTAX

 ```
-Set-AzVirtualNetwork -VirtualNetwork <PSVirtualNetwork> [-AsJob] [-DefaultProfile <IAzureContextContainer>]
+Set-AzVirtualNetwork -VirtualNetwork <PSVirtualNetwork> [-AsJob]
- [<CommonParameters>]
+ [-DefaultProfile <IAzureContextContainer>] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Set-AzVirtualNetwork** cmdlet updates a virtual network.
+The **Set-AzVirtualNetwork** cmdlet sets the goal state for an Azure virtual network.

 ## EXAMPLES

 ### 1: Creates a virtual network and removes one of its subnets
 ```
 New-AzResourceGroup -Name TestResourceGroup -Location centralus
-    $frontendSubnet = New-AzVirtualNetworkSubnetConfig -Name frontendSubnet -AddressPrefix "10.0.1.0/24" ## Create resource group
+    $frontendSubnet = New-AzVirtualNetworkSubnetConfig -Name frontendSubnet -AddressPrefix "10.0.1.0/24"

-$backendSubnet = New-AzVirtualNetworkSubnetConfig -Name backendSubnet -AddressPrefix "10.0.2.0/24" ## Create backend subnet
+$backendSubnet = New-AzVirtualNetworkSubnetConfig -Name backendSubnet -AddressPrefix "10.0.2.0/24"

 $virtualNetwork = New-AzVirtualNetwork -Name MyVirtualNetwork -ResourceGroupName
-    TestResourceGroup -Location centralus -AddressPrefix "10.0.0.0/16" -Subnet $frontendSubnet,$backendSubnet ## Create virtual network
+    TestResourceGroup -Location centralus -AddressPrefix "10.0.0.0/16" -Subnet $frontendSubnet,$backendSubnet

-Remove-AzVirtualNetworkSubnetConfig -Name backendSubnet -VirtualNetwork $virtualNetwork ## Remove subnet from in memory representation of virtual network
+Remove-AzVirtualNetworkSubnetConfig -Name backendSubnet -VirtualNetwork $virtualNetwork

-$virtualNetwork | Set-AzVirtualNetwork ## Remove subnet from virtual network
+$virtualNetwork | Set-AzVirtualNetwork
 ```

-This example creates a virtual network called TestResourceGroup with two subnets: frontendSubnet and backendSubnet.
-Then it removes backendSubnet subnet from the in-memory representation of the virtual network.
+This example creates a virtual network with two subnets.
+Then it removes one subnet from
+    the in-memory representation of the virtual network.
 The Set-AzVirtualNetwork cmdlet is then used to write the modified virtual network state on the service side.
-When the Set-AzVirtualNetwork cmdlet is executed, the backendSubnet is removed.

 ## PARAMETERS